AliyunContainerService/pouch/docs/commandline/pouch_stop.md

 ## pouch stop

-Stop a running container
+Stop one or more running containers

 ### Synopsis

-Stop a running container in Pouchd.
+Stop one or more running containers in Pouchd.
 Waiting the given number of seconds before forcefully killing the container.This is useful when you wish to stop a container.
 And Pouchd will stop this running container and release the resource.
 The container that you stopped will be terminated.

 ```
-pouch stop [OPTIONS] CONTAINER
+pouch stop [OPTIONS] CONTAINER [CONTAINER...]
 ```

 ### Examples